Thylacoleo: Ecology

 The marsupial lion's limb proportions and muscle mass distribution indicate that, although it was a powerful animal, it was not a particularly fast runner.
 Paleontologists conjecture that it was an ambush predator, possibly using leaping.
 Incisions on bones of the extinct large kangaroo Macropus titan, and the general morphology of Thylacoleo suggests that it fed in a similar manner to modern cheetahs, by using their sharp teeth to slice open the ribcage of their prey, thereby accessing the internal organs.
 They may have killed by using their front claws as either stabbing weapons or as a way to grab their prey with strangulation or suffocation.
 Other large bodied prey may have included the large kangaroos Sthenurus, Procoptodon, Protemnodon, Macropus and Osphranter as well as possibly the largest Australian marsupial, the rhinoceros-sized vombatoid Diprotodon.
+The animal appears to have coexisted with the thylacine; however, it did not compete with it because their dietary niches did not overlap.

 Trace fossils in the form of claw marks and bones from caves in Western Australia analyzed by Samuel Arman and Gavin Prideaux indicate marsupial lions could also climb rock faces, and likely reared their young in such caves as a way of protecting them from potential predators.
 The large proportion of juveniles in the caves suggests communal living and gregariousness in T. carnifex.

 Like many predators, it was probably also an opportunistic scavenger, feeding on carrion and driving off less powerful predators from their kills.
 It also may have shared behaviours exhibited by recent diprotodont marsupials such as kangaroos, like digging shallow holes under trees to reduce body temperature during the day.

 Analysis of finds on the Nullarbor Plain suggests that Thylacoleo carnifex inhabited open, arid environments similar to those found across much of Australia today.

 Extinction

 Thylacoleo is thought to have become extinct around 40,000 years ago as part of the Late Pleistocene megafauna extinctions, essentially simultanteously with the vast majority of Australian megafauna.
-It has been contested as to the relative importance of climatic change vs the impact of recently arrived Indigenous Australians (who arrived in Australia around 50-60,000 years ago) in the extinctions.
+The relative importance of climatic change versus the impact of recently arrived Indigenous Australians (who arrived in Australia around 50-60,000 years ago) in the extinctions has been debated.
 There is limited evidence of human interaction with extinct megafauna in Australia.